webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Defends-the-Gate.md

 ---
 aliases:
-  - Defends the Gate
+- "Defends the Gate"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Defends the Gate
-collection: Foci
-kind: Compendium
 ---

 ## Defends the Gate
 Everyone wants you on their side when it comes to a fight because nothing gets by you.